servantboy/The-Revelation-Riddle/chapters/009_Thyatira_Daughter_of_Zidon.md

 	•	spiritual fornication was tolerated,
 	•	idol feasts were normalized,
 	•	Jezebel’s influence was not at the edges but at the center.
-Christ, with eyes like fire, exposes what the night hides.
+Christ, with “eyes like unto a flame of fire”, exposes what the night hides.
 “I gave her space to repent… and she repented not” (Rev. 2:21) shows that this era includes extended mercy before judgment falls.

 VI.
-JEZEBEL’S TRAITS — PARALLELS TO EDOMITE APPETITE AND MIXTURE While Jezebel is Zidonian by birth, many of her traits mirror those seen in earlier patterns connected with Edom and Balaam:
+JEZEBEL’S TRAITS — PARALLELS TO EDOMITE APPETITE AND MIXTURE

+While Jezebel is Zidonian by birth, many of her traits mirror those seen in earlier patterns connected with Edom and Balaam:
 	•	eating things sacrificed to idols,
 	•	fornication,